ClaudiuBu/Simon-Game/README.md

 # Simon-Game

-Remade a clasic game Simon says.
+Remade the clasic Simon says.
 I used Javascript and Jquery.